Psychology or emotions are important concepts in the market. Indeed, most traders who are not able to control their emotions tend to fail.

 How can you tell if your ability to reason has been impaired by greed?
 It is difficult, but here are some useful techniques you can use:

-1. Keep track of your trades.
-If you can afford to remember how much money you need every week, you can also afford to keep track of your winning and losing percentages.
+- Keep track of your trades.
+If you can afford to remember how much money you need every week, you can also afford to keep track of your winning and losing percentages in a trading journal.

 - Carefully observe the impulse to throw caution to the win and trade like mad until you hit your performance goal.